Summary

 • Preheat a cast iron skillet over medium high heat.

-• Flip the pancakes over and cook for an additional 2-3 minutes until fully cooked.
+• Flip the pancakes over and cook for an additional 2-3 minutes until fully cooked in the center and golden brown.

-• Transfer pancakes to a separate plate, melt one tablespoon of butter and repeat until all the batter is gone.
+• Transfer the pancakes to a plate and repeat until all the batter is gone! (this could make about 12 pancakes)

 • Drizzle with maple syrup and enjoy!